tartarleft/BGMA/README.md

 ## Pretrained Models

 We provide the pretrained SI models and pretrained music model one can download in the [link](https://drive.google.com/file/d/1HImd_K88Q7cLkRowbDV-CpItgsjnlF3B/view?usp=drive_link).
 Unzip the ckpt folder into the root directory of the project.
+## Data
+We provide the test wave on TIMIT and the enrolled speaker embeddings in [link](https://drive.google.com/file/d/1lnlc32JP2fpRWDkrO7pt9kgXOLbcqu2J/view?usp=sharing).
+Unzip the ckpt folder into the root directory of the project.

 ## Usage
 ## Reference